-Since making the ethical changeover I’ve been keeping an eye out for the best options for conscious clothing companies.
+Since making the ethical changeover I’ve been keeping an eye out for the best options for ethical, sustainable fashion companies.
 I don’t buy clothes that often, so when I do I want to make sure I’m getting brilliant quality and durability as well as ethical operations, and when it comes to basics this can be a little tricky to find.
 Enter Les Sublimes, the brand looking to provide style and luxury whilst still being sustainable.
 So let me tell you why these guys are one to watch…

 Alexis Assoignon and Kachen Hong, Les Sublimes founders, met whilst working on a university project over ten years ago, and have been good friends ever since.
 After graduating Kachen was working as a consultant in sustainable consumption and Alexis as a fashion account executive; they’d both been wanting to start something in their own fields, but they weren’t quite sure how to begin.
 Then, in 2014 they both quit their jobs to go travelling, and decided to meet in Nepal for two weeks.
 Once there, things began to get clearer.
 The long, scenic treks provided them the time and space to talk, share ideas and get creative (true proof that nature is the best), and it was here that they visited Tibetan refugees spinning yarn for weaving and knitters making sweaters in a remote village.
 They saw first hand how long and hard these women were working, all for less than $1 a day, and they couldn’t ignore the need for better quality jobs and living wages.
 Situations like these are often statistics and concepts that we know about, but seeing it up close motivated them to action, to finding a long-term solution.
 Alexis and Kachen quickly realised that if they combined their skills in fashion and sustainability they could work towards creating solutions for these communities and fill the need for ethical fashion that is both affordable and attractive.
 And so Les Sublimes was born.